 This deep image was captured using the LRGB method, and provides an insight into the actual process of creating spectacular astrophotography.
 Many challenges face those attempting to photograph the night sky, including interference from light sources other than the object being photographed, and capturing objects in sufficient depth.

-Trying to maximise the signal received from the target, whilst minimising input from other sources — known as noise — is a crucial aspect of astrophotography.
-The optimisation of the signal to noise ratio is far more easily achieved in black-and-white than in colour.
+Trying to maximize the signal received from the target, whilst minimizing input from other sources — known as noise — is a crucial aspect of astrophotography.
+The optimization of the signal to noise ratio is far more easily achieved in black-and-white than in color.
 Therefore a clever trick often employed to capture a high-quality image is the use of a luminance exposure, which produces richly detailed monochrome images like the one seen here.
-Colour details from images taken through colour filters can then be overlaid or inset, as the Magellanic Clouds have been here.
+Color details from images taken through color filters can then be overlaid or inset, as the Magellanic Clouds have been here.
 Credit: Y. Beletsky (LCO), D. Martinez-Delgado/ESO

 More images from the European Southern Observatory.